-Thanks to Elizabeth Shown Mills (creator of the FAN method of research) we have the FAN Club to look for.
-FAN is an acronym for Friends, Associates, and Neighbors.
-As you search all three of your resources, you're on the look out for FAN club members associated or related to your Target Ancestor.
-You'll make a note of them as you go.
+Thanks to Elizabeth Shown Mills (creator of the FAN method of research) we have the F.A.N.
+Club to look for.
+F.A.N. is an acronym for Friends, Associates, and Neighbors.
+As you search all three of your resources, you are on the lookout for FAN club members associated or related to your Target Ancestor.
+You will make a note of them as you go.